shahrton/Jeeva/README.md

 ### Author:
 Shaheen Tonse
 ### License:
-This is simple software.
+This is simple software, <500 lines, only imports os, shutil, optparse and collections.
 There is no license, just take it.